cvigilv/denote.nvim/README.md

 :Denote note

 " Renames the current note with the new title
-" If `retitle_heading` is true, overwrites the first line heading as well :Denote title
+:Denote title

 " Renames the current note with the new list of keywords (space delimited)